GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   `#undef` could be supported but, given that all files are compiled together, would require checking as to whether it appeared in the transitive `#include` of the file currently being compiled.
-In any case, it's a total hack.
+In any case, code should be refactored to eliminate it.

 There are no plans to support the following, which are odious and which would force the introduction of a true preprocessing phase: